 6. How cold?

 It’s a common misconception that reds should be served at room temperature.
 Actually, red wines should be served slightly cooler than room temp.
-Cellar temp is the proper temperature ~55 degrees fahrenheit.
+60-65 degrees Fahrenheit is the ideal temperature.
+In order to keep your rosé super cold when sipping in the summer, instead of chilling with ice cubes – freeze rosé in an ice cube tray to avoid diluting.

 7. Glass placement?